 I could probably talk about woodlands and foraging and plastic all day, but I’m not here for that today.
 I’m here for this:

 For many years, ever since leaving my job really, I've been seeking.
 I've been seeking the truth about life.
 I've been looking for the ultimate answers and it's almost like I thought that when I found them, then I'd be able to live.

 And I do feel like I've discovered some deep truths about life.
-Experiencing the fact that I don't exist as a separate self was probably the biggest of all, and that understanding has lead to all sorts of positive changes in my life and a truck load of compassion for myself and others as we move through this human experience.
+Experiencing the fact that I don't exist as a separate self was probably the biggest of all, and that understanding has lead to all sorts of positive changes in my life and so much compassion for myself and others as we move through this human experience.

-But I think what I've been grappling with lately, and what I'm hoping to share with you today, is that it seems to me now that no matter how deep you go in your quest for truth and your search for ultimate answers, the most ultimate answer of all (most ultimate?), is this:
+But what I've been grappling with lately, is that it seems to me now that no matter how deep you go in your quest for truth and your search for ultimate answers, the most ultimate answer of all (most ultimate?), is this:

 Life is a mystery.

-Even writing those four words just now brings tears to my eyes.
-It's a kind of recognition of coming full circle on something.
+Even writing those four words brings tears to my eyes.
+It's a recognition of coming full circle on something.
 That in the end, there has to be an acknowledgement and acceptance that to be alive is to live in a vast mystery and that for some things, there are no answers.

 It all circles back to this one thing:

 The courage to go your own way and be yourself, as fully and completely as you are able in every moment.

 No matter how deep you go and no matter how much you uncover, there will always be someone who disagrees with you, always someone who sees and does things differently, always someone who has a truth that is different from your own.